thinkoid/lbp/README.md

 of each pixel with the center value...".
 Therefore, I left in place a threshold argument, similar to the one in CS-LBP, defaulted to 0.

+## SCS-LBP

+Based on CS-LBP (see [2006Heikkilä](#2006Heikkilä)), with a temporal extension that thresholds on the variance of the central pixel.
+As with CS-LBP, the resulting Mat type is the smallest type that has enough bits to encode the descriptor, and is dependent on the (half) size of the neighborhood.
+However, the size of the descriptor is half the size of the neighborhood plus one, so that might bump the descriptor in the next integral size ([2010Xue](#2010Xue)).

+The implementation uses the algorithms in [2009Gil-Jiménez](#2009Gil-Jiménez) to estimate the mean and the variance.

 ## Parallelization

 The implementations are reasonably streamlined within the boundaries of their